rrutt/AstroSim/README.md

 ## About the Software

-The software is a self-contained executable program, written in **[Free Pascal](https://www.freepascal.org/)**, that runs on Microsoft Windows.
+The software is a self-contained executable program, written in **[Free Pascal](https://www.freepascal.org/)**, that runs on Microsoft Windows or Ubuntu Linux (and presumably other Linux distributions).
 (No separate run-time environment is required to run the program.)
 The **[Lazarus Integrated Development Environment](https://www.lazarus-ide.org/)** was used to develop the program.
 (Both Free Pascal and the Lazarus IDE are free open-source software products.)